The Coral Sea

 From thickly forested islands to small sandy cays, beautiful coral reefs and yet to be explored sea mounts and deep sea canyons, the Coral Sea contains 49 different habitats and supports more than 300 different threatened species.

-Almost half the size of Queensland, Coral Sea Marine Reserve includes a huge sanctuary for marine life and what is effectively the largest recreational fishing zone in Australia’s history.
+Almost half the size of Queensland, Coral Sea Marine Reserve included a huge sanctuary for marine life and what was effectively the largest recreational fishing zone in Australia’s history.

 Pledge your support